ahmedkacem-afk/currency_exchange/README.md

 ### Creating Entities

-1. Go to the Create Entities page
+1. Go to the Create Entities page (Manager role only)
 2. Fill in the form to create a new wallet, user, or operation
 3. Click "Create" to save

+### Role-Based Access Control

+The application uses a role-based access control system with four distinct roles:

+1. **Manager** - Has access to all features and can manage users
+2. **Treasurer** - Manages cash custody and treasury operations
+3. **Cashier** - Handles currency exchange transactions and cash custody
+4. **Dealings Executioner** - Executes currency dealings and operations

+For more details, see [USER_ROLES.md](./USER_ROLES.md).

 ## Contributing